-UPDATED 4/29: Google is finally bringing native dark mode support to its Chrome web browser.
-The new interface change was previously confirmed to arrive to MacOS Mojave, and now, starting with version 74, Chrome in dark mode has arrived to Windows 10.
+Google has finally brought a native dark mode support to its Chrome web browser.
+The new interface change was previously confirmed to arrive to MacOS Mojave, and now, starting with version 74 and later, Chrome in dark mode is available to Windows 10.

 --force-dark-mode flag to enable the dark mode every time you start the browser.

-In this guide, you’ll learn the steps to try out the new dark mode for Google Chrome on Windows 10.
+In this guide, you’ll learn the steps to enable the dark mode for Google Chrome on Windows 10.

 How to enable dark mode on Chrome using flag

 To enable the new dark mode for Chrome on Windows 10, use these steps: